Keeping Our Loved Ones Close to Home

 The community’s investment of $10 million will ensure our new PCH features the best spaces and amenities for our most precious resource – our amazing people.

-One household will be dedicated to French language care, to reflect and serve our area’s unique populations.
+There will be dedicated Métis house to reflect and serve our area’s unique populations.

 This is the care we deserve.
 This is the kind of home we can build together.